 When is whale season in Hawaii?

-December 15th – May 15th are the official dates set aside as the humpback whale watching season.
-The whales, however somewhat routine, can begin arriving in small numbers as early as mid October and typically trickle back down to small numbers by early to mid April as the season comes to a close.
-Your best opportunity for a prime whale watching experience would be mid-season which is January – March; with that being said, February is the peak of mid-season and our most favorite time for extraordinary whale watches.
+December 15th – May 15th are the official dates set aside as the Humpback whale watching season.
+The whales, however, can begin arriving in small numbers as early as mid-October and typically trickle back down to small numbers by early to mid-April as the season comes to a close.
+Your best opportunity for a prime whale watching experience would be mid-season which is January – March.
+With that being said, February is the peak of mid-season and our most favorite time for extraordinary whale watches.

 Can we swim with the whales?

 The only way you can legally swim with a whale(s) is if you are already in the water and the whale approaches you.
-Otherwise it is against the law to actively seek out and get into the water where the whales are, without maintaining 100-yard distance from them.
+Without maintaining a 100-yard distance from whales, it is against the law to actively seek them out and get into the water where they are.

 What time of day is best to see the whales?

-Since the humpback whales are wild creatures of the ocean, the best time to see them is when they appear!
+Since humpback whales are wild creatures of the ocean, the best time to see them is when they appear!
 We realize that is not the answer you are seeking, but it is the only truthful one.
-Mornings are better lighting for photography, evenings offer the chance for that once in a lifetime breach in front of a sunset.
-Other than that, trying to figure out where they will jump out of the water next is a nail-biter, just when you don’t expect to see anything – they surprise you with a great breach or other fun whale antic!
+Mornings are better lighting for photography; evenings offer the chance for that once-in-a-lifetime breach in front of a sunset.
+Other than that, trying to figure out where they will jump out of the water next is a nail-biter.
+Just when you don’t expect to see anything – they surprise you with a great breach or another fun whale antic!